 This year’s features included the 1874 three-masted iron barque James Craig, back in Tasmania after almost 30 years of restoration in Sydney, and the three replica Viking Ships which were transported from Denmark especially for the Festival.
 Five popular specialist boat builders from the Viking Ship Museum also joined the Festival to demonstrate boat building skills with their ‘authentic’ replica Viking tools and rope making equipment.

-Still under the management of the AWBF Inc, the 2007 festival was another year for major new developments.
+Still under the management of AWBF Inc, the 2007 festival was another year for major new developments.
 Andy Gamlin again took on the role of Festival Director and the event was extended to run over 4 days.
 The summer weather was glorious and a record 620 boats attended the Festival, with over 70,000 visitors making Hobart once again the spotlight for boating and maritime enthusiasts around the world.
+Steve Knight was elected Chairman of the Board.

 The event was packed with special features including, HM Bark Endeavour, the replica Dutch ship Duyfken, and for the first time in Australia, three magnificent traditional boats from Holland.
 A special ‘Dutch Village’ was set up dockside and was an absolute crowd pleaser.